JohnParetz/exampleApp/BackEndReadme.md

 ## Overview

 This is the API for managing potato recipes.
 It stores and retrieves recipes from a database.
+Needs front end for full web application functionality.

 ## Database